 Jayne Havens is a certified sleep consultant and the founder of Snooze Fest by Jayne Havens and Center for Pediatric Sleep Management.
 As a leader in the industry, Jayne advocates for healthy sleep hygiene for children of all ages.
 Jayne launched her comprehensive sleep consultant certification course so she could train and mentor others to work in this emerging industry.

-Life as a single mom can feel like juggling flaming swords while riding a unicycle.
-Some days, you nail it.
-Other days, you’re just hoping no one notices the socks in the toaster.
-That’s why remote work can be a lifesaver.
-It puts more control in your hands, your schedule, and yes, even your coffee breaks.
+If you’ve looked up “Remote jobs for single moms” before, you’re far from the only one.
+Life as a single mom can feel like juggling flame swords while riding a unicycle.
+Some days, you nail it (and wonder how you managed to balance it all).
+Other days, you’re just hoping no one notices the socks in the kitchen drawer.
+The truth is, being a single mom can feel like a balancing act!
+However, that’s why remote work can be a lifesaver.

 Remote work helps you design a life where your schedule fits your family, not the other way around.
 Whether you want part-time work that covers bills or a full-time career with high income potential, there’s a remote job for you.
 Below is an expanded list of remote jobs for single moms with realistic salary ranges, specific niches, and clear starting points.